ErnestoOrtegaHernandez/RobotApp/README.md

 Summary </br>
 <img src="https://github.com/ErnestoOrtegaHernandez/RobotApp/blob/main/UI_wireframes/Summary.png" width="800"> </br>
-Summary shows a scrollview with list of robots on the job site, what their current task is, their completion, and the amount of times an error has occured over a given time frame. tapping the errors column header a user will be prompted to put in a date.
+Summary shows a scrollview with list of robots on the job site, what their current task is, their completion, and the amount of times an error has occured over a given time frame.

 Note: all pages with Reekon in the upper left corner will have the ability to click on it to navigate to the main menu.

+# Implementation - Tools used: React native, Node.js, Express, AWS EC2
+The first thing you may notice is that the login authentication doesn't work as authentication should, that is correct.
+I intentionally left the authentication logic out due to various reasons, mainly this was a mockup.
+I mimicked data by having json data exist in the server directory, this would serve to mimick CRUD operations.
+The json files represent data from either the Reekon VPC or the robot api that gets combined and sent the front end.
+The active robots page is static for now but I did have a few ideas of mocking up that data that time didn't allow for; namely, having and open connection to another server that mimicks coordinates around a set area. this set area would be used to define a room on the floor plan and the red marker would move around in conjunction to those coordinates.
+The manage robots list was reduced to single list, instead of dragging and dropping a task, a user can tap on a robot that has a minimum of 25% battery life or more and assign/cancel a task via a Modal.
+The error reports are sorting as intended by clicking the up and down arrows.
+The summary page correctly reflects when a task is changed/canceled.
+I didn't have the opportuniy to unit/integration test, but this would have been the next step but I decided to atleast have something live by eod 4/22.
+If you've read this far I want to thank you for your time and an opportunity to present this mockup.